Post Tagged with: "Coaching"

 Being Distracted

 Tom Brady had a tough game this past Sunday.
-Teammates, coaches, analysts, and fans can all speculate what happened on Sunday, but Tom Brady is the only one who truly knows what he was going […]
+Teammates, coaches, analysts, and fans can all speculate what happened on Sunday, but Tom Brady is the only one who truly knows what he was going through mentally, physically, and emotionally.
+Being an athlete at such high level is difficult enough. […]

 Read More